-The Carbon Neutrality Plan establishes the strategies for managing GHG emissions over which the Authority has control and provides a framework for achieving "carbon neutrality" (Level 3+) under the ACI Airport Carbon Accreditation program, as previously described above.
+The Carbon Neutrality Plan establishes the strategies for managing GHG emissions over which the Authority has control and provides a framework for achieving "carbon neutrality" (Level 4+) under the ACI Airport Carbon Accreditation program, as previously described above.

 The Clean Transportation Plan provides the Authority's approach for managing various ground transportation emission sources, including all vehicles and equipment accessing and operating at the airport.
-Throughout 2021, the Airport Authority's Facilities Management Department continued a conversion of Authority department fleet vehicles to more fuel efficient, alternative fueled vehicles.
-The Authority was able to determine the grams of carbon dioxide per mile for the new and replacement vehicles, and calculated a total 31 metric tons of carbon dioxide equivalent averted.
+Throughout 2022, the Authority's Facilities Management Department continued a conversion of Authority department fleet vehicles to more fuel efficient, alternative fueled vehicles.

-Airport Authority Partners with SANDAG on Regional Transit Connectivity
+Authority Partners with SANDAG on Regional Transit Connectivity

-The Airport Authority continues to partner with the San Diego Association of Governments (SANDAG) and other regional agencies to identify future solutions for improved transit and road connectivity to the San Diego International Airport.
-This partnership was formalized through a Memorandum of
+The Authority continues to partner with the San Diego Association of Governments (SANDAG) and other regional agencies to identify future solutions for improved transit and road connectivity to San Diego International Airport.
+This partnership was formalized through a Memorandum of Understanding between the Authority, SANDAG, City of San Diego, and the Port of San Diego in 2020.
+During 2022, the Authority assisted SANDAG in further developing these concepts and coordinating preliminary transit alignment concepts with the Airport Development Plan improvements to assure there was sufficient right of way for transit connections to the designated transit station in between the new Terminal 1 under construction and existing Terminal 2.